Posted by Aaron Barton on Aug 1st 2022

 Blooming in late summer through early fall, hardy hibiscus put on showstopping bloom displays, with flowers over six inches wide in a wide array of colors including the soft pink of ‘Honeymoon Light Rose,’ rich red of ‘Honeymoon Deep Red,’ bright red and contrasting dark leaves of ‘Midnight Marvel,’ and the red-eyed pink blooms of ‘Airbrush Effect.’
 In addition, Hibiscus flowers exhibit a fascinating phenomenon called nyctinasty, a circadian rhythmic movement in response to darkness, where blooms will close in the evening as a mechanism to protect against adverse conditions, accomplished through the regulation of electrolyte levels and water movement in the plant tissue.

-Preferring consistently moist soil in areas of full sun for best blooms and color, hardy hibiscus is an exciting perennial addition to any perennial bed to give that tropical feel right here in Minnesota.
+Preferring consistently moist soil in areas of full sun for best blooms and color, hardy hibiscus is an exciting animal resistant perennial addition to give the garden a vibrant tropical feel right here in Minnesota.